joaolucasl/node/doc/api/child_process.md

 See kill(2) for reference.

+On Windows, the child process is forcefully terminated because `SIGKILL` and `SIGTERM` signals are not available.
+See [Signal Events][] for more details.

 On Linux, child processes of child processes will not be terminated when attempting to kill their parent.
 This is likely to happen when running a new process in a shell or with the use of the `shell` option of `ChildProcess`: